stormasm/ghw-doc/ghw.md

 Github Worlds is a set of repositories located inside this tutorial that shows simple visualization techniques using Material-UI
 **[cards](https://material-ui.com/demos/cards/)**.
 The idea behind the set of demos is that data is retrieved from the **[Github Graphql API](https://developer.github.com/v4/)** and stored in static JSON files which are then retrieved from some cloud server and displayed inside a data visualization of Github API endpoints.
-Eventually, (in the future) this data might come live from the Graphql API but for now (in order to reduce complexity) of the demo we decided to use a simpler approach of static JSON files.
+Eventually, (in the future) this data might come live from the Graphql API but for now (in order to reduce complexity of the demo) we decided to use a simpler approach of static JSON files.

-# The set of Repositories discussed in this Tutorial
+# The set of repositories discussed in this tutorial

 All of the repositories in this tutorial use the
 [MIT License](https://en.wikipedia.org/wiki/MIT_License) and are referenced with the **Github Topic** [material-ui-tutorial](https://github.com/search?q=topic%3Amaterial-ui-tutorial&type=Repositories).
-They include in order of complexity:
+They include in order of complexity from the most simple to slightly more sophisticated code:

 ## The List